Seemingly thousands of small, Android-powered mini-PC's have appeared

 movies with you to a friend's house.
 You can torture your

-relatives with Junior's first steps or last summer's vacation, right on their
+relatives with Junior's first steps or last summer's vacation, right on

 TV.
 Business travelers can take presentations with them, as well